Kim Kardashian’s Paris Robbery Subject Of Kanye’s New Raps? Source Says Yes!

 If the source for Hollywood Life is to be believed, fans could soon have a better idea of what was happening in Kanye’s life around the time of his hospitalization.
 Not only is West reportedly writing raps about the robbery, but he’s allegedly writing about his mental breakdown, as well.

 The source also reported that Kanye may be writing songs about his now-squashed beef with Jay Z and Beyoncé.
-After Kim was robbed in Paris, Kanye took to the stage to go on a rant about his one-time friend, Jay Z, and Jay’s wife, Beyoncé.
+After Kim was robbed in Paris, Kanye took to the stage to go on a rant about his one-time friend, Jay Z, and Jay’s wife, Beyonce.
 During the rant, Kanye told the audience that Jay hadn’t acted appropriately after Kim Kardashian was robbed in Paris.
 Kanye told the crowd that instead of calling to check in on the Kardashian-Wests, Jay and Bey should have “come by the house.”

-Kanye West and Kim Kardashian were spotted arriving at Beyoncé & Jay-Z’s LA compound… ???? pic.twitter.com/I3a9NIQORv
+Kanye West and Kim Kardashian were spotted arriving at Beyoncé & Jay-Z’s LA compound…???? pic.twitter.com/I3a9NIQORv

 — Shady Music Facts (@TheFactsOfShade) January 7, 2017

-According to recent reports, Kanye and his Keeping Up With the Kardashians wife visited Jay Z and Beyoncé at their home, where they talked over their differences.
+According to recent reports, Kanye and his Keeping Up With the Kardashians wife visited Jay Z and Beyonce at their home, where they talked over their differences.
 Soon after, Kim and Kanye reportedly attended the birthday party of Jay Z and Beyoncé’s daughter, Blue Ivy.

 What do you think of the report that Kanye is writing music about all of unfortunate events that happened to him and his family in 2016?
 Will you look forward to hearing more about the drama in the lives of Kanye West and Kim Kardashian?
 Why or why not?